ColinShaw/cyclic-poisson-forecasting-models/README.md

 to anticipate better results.
 Of course the only way to know is to collect real data and repeat the experiment.

-Even by normalizing the Poisson distribution by the mean didn't affect the quality of the residual.
-The seasonal undulations were removed, but the variability was nearly identical in terms of the qualitative appearance of a qq-plot.
-Perhaps this is expected since the variance of the distribution was not normalized, only the mean.
+Even by normalizing the Poisson distribution by the mean doesn't affect the quality of the residual.
+The seasonal undulations are removed, but the variability was nearly identical in terms of the qualitative appearance of a qq-plot.
+To be fair, this is expected since the variance of the distribution was not normalized, only the mean.

 Another mechanism for improvement might be adding time series